Description

 Risk and Exploitability

-The CVSS score of 8.7 indicates high severity, while the EPSS score is not available.
+The CVSS score of 8.7 indicates high severity, while the EPSS score of 0.0009 indicates a very low but non‑zero exploitation probability.
 The flaw is not listed in the CISA KEV catalog.
 Inference indicates that an attacker must first obtain authentication with media‑upload rights; however, once the malicious file is placed, a simple unauthenticated request can trigger execution, giving the attacker full web‑server code‑execution capabilities.
 The risk is therefore high for authenticated insiders or compromised accounts.

 Remediation